NaokiTano22/NaokiTanoHP/content/post/AwardinISBE/index.md

   - admin

 tags:
-  - Conference
+  - Conferences
-  - Award
+  - Awards

 categories:
-  - Poster
-  - Award
+  - Awards
 ---

 I received an award in the 8th International Symposium on Biomedical Engineering on 22th in November, 2023, with a title of "Pneumatic Tactile Balloon Scope for Minimally Invasive Surgery."